Staggerlee011/serialexperiments/content/posts/aws-eks-kube-config.md

 ---
 title: "EKS Kube Config"
 date: "2021-01-15"
-description: "Code for connecting to a new EKS Cluster"
+summary: "Code for connecting to a new EKS Cluster"
 tags: [
     "kubernetes",
     "aws",